-Dr. Cohen is a clinical assistant professor at the University of Washington and the clinic chief of the Northwest Infectious Disease and Travel Medicine Clinics.
+Dr. Cohen is a clinical assistant professor at the University of Washington and the clinic chief of the Travel Medicine Clinic.
 He is also the medical director of infection prevention and employee health at NWH.

 Education and Training